Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 A rare and exquisite gem quality diaspore

-The scarcity and uniqueness of Diaspore render it a greatly desired rare gemstone.
-Its incredible color-changing properties, combined with the fact that it is only mined in one country, add to its allure and desirability.
+The scarcity and uniqueness of Diaspore make it a highly sought-after, rare gemstone.
+Its incredible colour-changing properties, combined with the fact that it is only mined in one country, add to its allure and desirability.

-Only a small percentage of mined material is suitable for cutting by gem cutters and use in fine jewelry, making it even more precious and valuable in the eyes of collectors and connoisseurs alike.
+Only a small percentage of mined material is suitable for cutting by gem cutters and use in fine jewelry, making it even more precious in the eyes of collectors and connoisseurs alike.

 Evaluating Diaspore's Quality: From Rough to Refined